Graham, Anderson, Probst and White

 Potentially eligible as a contributing resource

 This is a 2.5-story single-family residence in the Tudor Revival style built in 1927.
+The building is rectangular in plan.
 The structural system is masonry.
 The foundation is poured concrete.
 Exterior walls are original stone and original stucco.
 Half-timbered on second floor.
 The building has a hip roof clad in original slate and one gabled dormer.
 Large front-facing stucco gable.
 There is one center, exterior, stone chimney and one side left, exterior, stucco and stone chimney.
 Four chimneys includes third chimney at rear exterior of stucco and stone, and fourth chimney at rear slope of stone.
 Windows are original leaded, multi-light casements.
 20-light, 12-light and diamond pane leaded casement windows, including art glass.
 There is a platform/stoop.
 Porch material is concrete and stone.

 * Date source: Village of Oak Park building permit archives.

 Description generated by RuskinARC™.